SQL Server Performance Tuning

 }

-However, be cautious about running just one thread—while SQL throughput jumps to 265K rows per second, the zipping process slows down to 6 minutes, bringing the total time to 11 minutes.
+However, running a single thread can backfire — while SQL throughput spiked to 265K rows/sec, the zipping phase slowed to 6 minutes, pushing total time to 11 minutes.

-Once the data is in place, it can be unzipped in parallel, which only takes a few seconds, making the time negligible.
-Even when done serially, it only took 99 seconds.
+Once the data is in place, unzip in parallel — it takes just a few seconds.
+Even serially, it finished in 99 seconds.

 Start-Process PowerShell -ArgumentList {